 Blogging about LOVE LETTERS at Nutley Little Theatre - Director's Chat

-I had the pleasure of double casting and directing "Love Letters" at Nutley Little Theatre this season.
-I had a chat with cast of the 2nd and final weekend, Vicky Chalk and Paul Diverio, and want to share it with our BWW readers!
+I have the pleasure of double casting and directing "Love Letters" at Nutley Little Theatre this season.
+I had a chat with cast of the first weekend, Sharon Podsada and Patrick Little, and want to share it with our BWW readers!

 What is your earliest memory of seeing live theater?

 Sharon: I can remember school shows and dance recitals going back to when I was about 5, but my first memory of professional theater, and the one I credit with igniting my love for theater, is from a trip I took with my Girl Scout troop.
 I was about 9 or 10 and we went to Lincoln Center to see a revival of "Annie Get Your Gun"... with Ethel Merman reprising her Annie Oakley role.
 Yes, yes...she was a bit old for the part but HOLY COW...Ethel Merman!
 My theater "addiction" had a very auspicious start for sure.

 Patrick: I attended a Catholic grammar school in Nutley.
 The parish hired a professional director every spring to do a musical starring the parishioners.
 These were the first couple of shows I ever saw.